Stepwise Goal-Driven Networks for Trajectory Prediction: Experiments

-\xhdr{Third-person benchmarks.} For ETH-UCY, we follow the leave-one-out evaluation protocol with $K = 20$ by following the prior work in Table~\ref{tab:eth_cvae_results}.
+For ETH-UCY, we follow the leave-one-out evaluation protocol with $K = 20$ by following the prior work in Table~\ref{tab:eth_cvae_results}.
 SGNet-ED outperforms the current state-of-the-art stochastic model~\cite{yao2020bitrap} by 5\% on average on ETH, ZARA1 and ZARA2, and achieves comparable results on HOTEL and UNIV.

-Our model does not explicitly model interaction, but has a relatively strong temporal model, which may explain why our model is better on less complex scenes (ETH, ZARA1 and ZARA2).
-Including interaction and map features may help our model to improve on crowd scenes.
+As with the first-person datasets, our model leads to a larger improvement as the prediction length increases, implying that estimated stepwise goals provide better temporal information for accurately predicting the location and magnitude of objects.
+For the third-person dataset, our model does not explicitly model interaction, which may explain why our model is better on less complex scenes (ETH, ZARA1 and ZARA2).
+Including interaction or scene maps may help our model to improve on crowd scenes.